perspectivesonatheme/patterns/Core/Cargo cult.md

 - reasoning by analogy vs reasoning from first principles
 	- reasoning by analogy can be more efficient, but is susceptible to the drawbacks of dead reckoning (see below)
 - saying "an historic" even when pronouncing the 'h'
+- spelling out numbers less than 10, otherwise using numerals {?}

 Cargo cult repeated on top of cargo cult is like dead reckoning (see [history](Dynamic%20analysis.md#history)).
 Just like any lossy transformation, errors accumulate with repeated application.
 Theory can act like a lighthouse, grounding practice.
-- traditions get passed down without, necessarily, their rationale
+- traditions get passed down without, necessarily, their rationale, which may be impractical to deduce or difficult to articulate, or may have simply been forgotten
 - similarity with (opposite of) idempotence?

 Also: "successful cargo cult" {rename}: when an incidental {apparent, imaginary, arbitrary} reason is used to justify a beneficial behavior.
 Note that this focuses on the cargo cult aspect—these things aren't necessarily misjustified.